 Two very different reactions.
 Nevertheless, the message was the same: You don't belong.

 I know I'm not alone in feeling this way.
 According to the Office for National Statistics, mixed-race people are the fastest rising ethnic minority group in the UK.
 We're predicted to be the largest minority group by 2020.
 Almost a tenth of relationships cross racial boundaries.
-Nevertheless, many attitudes remain stubbornly unchanged, especially with the surge in sensationalist anti-immigration headlines – and I still have to tick 'other' under 'ethnic origin' on forms.
+Nevertheless, many attitudes remain stubbornly unchanged, especially with the recent surge in sensationalist anti-immigration headlines and post-Brexit racial tensions – and I still have to tick 'other' under 'ethnic origin' on forms.

 Being not quite white and not quite Asian is something that, for the most part, is so second nature to me that I don't really notice it.
 I'm mostly comfortable in my racial fluidity and don't feel the need to define myself as one thing over another (nor, to their credit, do those closest to me).
 Until, that is, someone makes an 'off-colour' remark to me.
 These are often softer in nature than direct racism – 'microaggressions' coming from a place of misguided curiosity and assumption.